klionsky123/dmk-airflow-etl/README.md

 ---

-## ETL-Metadata-tables Features
+## 🧠 ETL-Metadata-framework Database Features

-The set of ETL meatadata tables, the 'brain' of the system, includes job & job tasks definitions, clients/data sources configurations as well as logs.
+ETL meatadata tables include job & job tasks definitions, clients/data sources configurations as well as logs.
-It provides support for
+They provide support for
-- Full/incremental extracts based on incremental dates.
+- Full and Incremental `Extracts` based on incremental dates.
-- Data Lineage.
+- `Data Lineage` & Traceability (source systems, intermediate steps, and target destinations).
-- E (Extract) only, or TL (Transform & Load) only jobs.
+- `Extract`-only or (`Transform` & `Load`)-only job structures.
-- Storage of Extract sql queries as well as tracking of stored procs (aka 'scripts') used in Transform & Load steps.
+- Storage of `Extract` sql queries as well as the tracking of the stored procs (aka 'scripts') used in `Transform` & `Load`.
-- 'Large' and 'Small' client data sets/data sources resulting  in the different approaches for performance.
+- `Large vs. Small Data Strategies` resulting in the different approaches for performance.
-- Making specific job tasks active/inactive without affecting the job or other job tasks for that job.
+- Task-level activation on/off-switches without modifying the overall job
-- On/off fuctionality for deletion of the temp data structures during Extract step, which is helpfull during debugging/research.
+- Configurable cleanup for the temp structures (staging tables, flat files) via metadata on/off-switches; helpful for debugging and research.
 - Full logging (in addition to Apache Airlfow logging).

 ### ETL-Metadata-tables schema